LukeGrahamLandry/franca/devlog.md

   this is gonna take a billon years, sema still does `@err` 133 times. started with what seems like the most common ones (ExpectedCompileError, TypeMismatch, CoerceConst, InvalidField).

+wrote my own json lexer for c_bindgen instead of using wuffs. processing time for c_bindgen sokol is ~70ms for wuffs and ~95ms for mine (both aot). the json.fr for both versions is the same amount of code tho (not counting bindings/wuffs). mine doesn't do much error handling or support string escapes (tho my old couldn't cope with escapes either).

+// TODO: examples/llvm_mc_repl.fr so i don't have to use the python thing
+// TODO: example image viewer to use an actually interesting part of wuffs because i still think it's cool
+// TODO: nicer imports system. json.fr shouldn't clutter the namespace, most programs won't use it.
+// #file_scope, better namespaces in general.

 ## (Sep 3)

 - allow `:=` for default with inferred type on first field of sturct